fidzella89/online-inventory/Testing/Testing_Methodology.md

 - Document data setup procedures

 **Data Verification:**
-- [ ] 5 products visible in product list
+- [ ] Products visible in product list
-- [ ] 6 categories available in dropdowns
+- [ ] Categories available in dropdowns
 - [ ] Admin and Staff accounts can login
-- [ ] Inventory transactions are recorded
+- [ ] Inventory data is properly loaded
+- [ ] Role-based access is working

 ---